Confidence-Calibrated Face and Kinship Verification: Experiments

 \section{Experiments}

-To validate the effectiveness of our proposed method for face and kinship verification, we conduct extensive experiments on four face and kinship datasets, including FIW, KinFaceW, LFW, and IJB-C. In this section, we will report the accuracy, the mean confidence and the ECE before and after calibration on these datasets, and the experimental analysis are also present in detail.
+To validate the efficacy of our proposed methods for face and kinship verification, we conduct extensive experiments on four face and kinship datasets, including FIW \cite{robinson2016families}, KinFaceW \cite{lu2013neighborhood}, LFW \cite{huang2008labeled}, and IJB-C \cite{maze2018iarpa}.
+In this section, we will report the accuracy, mean confidence, the ECE with $M$ equals 20 before and after calibration, as well as the performance of uncertainty estimation on these datasets.
+The experimental analysis will also be presented in detail.